HappySeaFox/sail/FAQ.md

 Additionally, `SAIL_MY_CODECS_PATH` environment variable is always searched so you can load your own codecs from there.

+You can store DLL dependencies (like jpeg62.dll) in `<FOUND PATH>/lib`.

+On Windows, `sail.dll location` and `<FOUND PATH>/lib` are the only places where DLL dependencies are searched.
+No standard paths are searched.
+On other platforms, `<FOUND PATH>/lib` is added to the DLL search path.

 ## I'd like to reorganize the standard SAIL folder layout on Windows

 You can surely do that.
 However, with the standard layout SAIL detects the codecs' location automatically.
-If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by setting the `SAIL_CODECGS_PATH` environment variable.
+If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by setting the `SAIL_CODECS_PATH` environment variable.

 ## I moved SAIL codecs.
 How can I point SAIL to the new location?

 Set the `SAIL_CODECS_PATH` environment variable to a desired location of the prebuilt SAIL codecs.

+You can store DLL dependencies (like jpeg62.dll) in `SAIL_CODECS_PATH/lib`.

+On Windows, `sail.dll location` and `SAIL_CODECS_PATH/lib` are the only places where DLL dependencies are searched.
+No standard paths are searched.
-`SAIL_CODECS_PATH/lib` is added to the DLL search path, so you can store DLL dependencies there.
+On other platforms, `SAIL_CODECS_PATH/lib` is added to the DLL search path.

 ## How can I point SAIL to my custom codecs?

 Set the `SAIL_MY_CODECS_PATH` environment variable to a desired location of your custom SAIL codecs.

+You can store DLL dependencies (like jpeg62.dll) in `SAIL_MY_CODECS_PATH/lib`.

+On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where DLL dependencies are searched.
+No standard paths are searched.
-`SAIL_MY_CODECS_PATH/lib` is added to the DLL search path, so you can store DLL dependencies there.
+On other platforms, `SAIL_MY_CODECS_PATH/lib` is added to the DLL search path.

 ## Describe the high-level APIs